 Dr. Neilson is the Vice President for Medical Affairs and the Lewis Landsberg Dean at Northwestern University Feinberg School of Medicine.
 A medical graduate of the University of Alabama in Birmingham, he trained in internal medicine and nephrology at the Hospital of the University of Pennsylvania.
 After 23 years at the University of Pennsylvania as the C. Mahlon Kline Professor of Medicine, Chief of the Renal-Electrolyte and Hypertension Division, and Director of the Penn Center for Molecular Studies of Kidney Diseases, he moved to the Vanderbilt University School of Medicine to serve for 13 years as the Hugh Jackson Morgan Professor and Chairman of the Department of Medicine.

 Dr. Neilson is a member of the American Society for Clinical Investigation, the Association of American Physicians, the American Clinical and Climatological Association, the Interurban Clinical Club, the Association of Subspecialty Professors, and the Association of Professors of Medicine.
 He has been a member of the Scientific Advisory Board of Biostratum Inc., and NephroGenex, Inc., and is the holder of two patents.
 Dr. Neilson is also a past recipient of the Young Investigator Award, the Barry M. Brenner Lecture, the Robert Schrier Lecture, the President’s Medal, and the John P. Peters Award from the American Society of Nephrology, and a MERIT Award from the National Institutes of Health.
 In 1998, he was the recipient of an A. N. Richards Distinguished Achievement Award from the University of Pennsylvania School of Medicine and, in 2003, he received the Distinguished Professor Award from the Association of Subspecialty Professors, now renamed the 'Eric G. Neilson, M.D., Distinguished Professor Award.'
-In 2006, Dr. Neilson received the Distinguished Alumnus Award from the University of Alabama Medical Alumni Association, and in 2010 was awarded the Robert H. Williams, MD, Distinguished Chair of Medicine Award from the Association of Professors of Medicine.
+In 2006, Dr. Neilson received the Distinguished Alumnus Award from the University of Alabama Medical Alumni Association, and in 2010 was awarded the Robert H. Williams, MD, Distinguished Chair of Medicine Award from the Association of Professors of Medicine, and is a 2016 fellow of the American Academy of Arts and Sciences.

-Dr. Neilson is an active teacher of clinical medicine and has trained 50 graduate students or post-doctoral fellows in his laboratory.
-He has a special interest in the training of physician-scientists, has edited a book entitled What’s Past is Prologue—The Personal Stories Of Women In Science At The Vanderbilt University School of Medicine to help mentor women interested in biomedical research, and initiated the Vanderbilt Prize for women scientists.
-Sixteen of his former laboratory students or fellows have become professors of medicine, twelve of his former fellows or faculty are now department chairs, and nine are associate/assistant deans, vice-chancellors or provosts.
+Dr. Neilson is an active teacher of clinical medicine and has trained numerous graduate students or post-doctoral fellows in his laboratory.
+He has a special interest in the training of physician-scientists, has edited a book entitled What’s Past is Prologue—The Personal Stories Of Women In Science At The Vanderbilt University School of Medicine to help mentor women interested in biomedical research, and helped initiate the Vanderbilt Prize for women scientists.
+Twenty-one of his former laboratory students or fellows have become professors of medicine, twenty-three of his former fellows or faculty are now department chairs, and fifteen are associate/assistant deans, vice-chancellors or provosts.

 Strutz F, Okada H, Lo C, Danoff T, Tomaszewski J, and Neilson EG: Identification and characterization of a marker for fibroblasts: FSP1.
 Journal of Cell Biology 130:393-405, 1995.